-Tönnies UK – 2017 TAX STRATEGY
+Tönnies UK – 2020 TAX STRATEGY

-This paper sets out the tax strategy of Tönnies Holding GmbH & Co.
-KG, Rheda-Wiedenbrück, Germany and its UK subsidiary (Tönnies UK companies).
+This paper sets out the tax strategy of Tönnies UK companies (hereinafter “Tönnies UK”).
+Tönnies UK is part of the Tönnies Group headquartered in Rheda-Wiedenbrück, Germany (hereinafter “Tönnies Holding”).

-In compliance with section 161 and section 19(2) of schedule 19 Finance Act 2016, the company is publishing its tax strategy for the year ending 31 December 2017.
-As the head company of the UK sub-group, we confirm that this strategy will apply to the following UK companies:
+In compliance with paragraphs 19(2) and 22(2) of Schedule 19 of the Finance Act 2016, Tönnies UK is publishing its tax strategy for the year ending 31 December 2020.
+We confirm that this strategy applies to CPC Food Ltd. and its UK subsidiaries, Tican UK Holdings Ltd. and its UK subsidiaries and Tican Process Holding Ltd. and its UK subsidiaries.
+The tax strategy also applies to the following UK entities: